Verkhnyaya Salda

 Verkhnyaya Salda (Ве́рхняя Салда́) is a town in Sverdlovsk Oblast, Russia, located on the Salda River (right tributary of the Tagil), 195 km north of Yekaterinburg.
 Population:

 History

 It was founded in 1778; town status was granted to it in 1938.
 The settlement was founded around iron processing and iron cast factories.
 It attracted local population in search of jobs.

-Further impulse of the industry development occurred during the WWII, when July 11th, 1941 Committee of Defense has decided to evacuate design bureaus, technical archive and machinery from Leningrad to a Verkhnyaya Salda.
+Further impulse of the industry development occurred during the WWII: in July 11, 1941 the Committee of Defense decided to evacuate design bureaus, technical archive and machinery from Leningrad to Verkhnyaya Salda.

 Economy

-Verkhnaya Salda is known for its metallurgical plant VSMPO-AVISMA Corporation—the world's largest producer of titanium.
+Verkhnaya Salda is known for its Titanium Valley metallurgical plant owned by VSMPO-AVISMA Corporation, the world's largest producer of titanium.